353words/leaflet/README.md

 ### Parsing GPX

-Let's start by parsing the GPX file using the build-in `encoing/xml` package.
+Let's start by parsing the GPX file using the built-in `encoing/xml` package.

 **Listing 3: Parsing GPX**